Importance of Prayer

 “One day as I was walking along the streets,” Lanphier wrote in his journal, “the idea was suggested to my mind that an hour of prayer, from twelve to one o’clock, would be beneficial to businessmen.”
 The idea blossomed: a weekly prayer time open to anyone, bankers to broom-pushers.
 Come when you can, leave when you must.
 Handbills advertised the first meeting – at noon on September 23, 1857.

-Lanphier waited for the first attenders.
+Lanphier waited for the first attendees.
 No one showed up for the first thirty minutes.
-Then one man straggled in, then another.
+Then one man struggled in, then another.
 The hour ended with six men present, praying.
 The following week there were twenty, the next week forty.
 Soon a hundred.
 Rooms were packed.
 The church had to ask another church to handle the overflow.
 When churches ran out of the room, the prayer meetings moved to theatres.

 By March 1858, the New York Times could report that Burton ’s Theater on Chambers Street was packed as famous preacher Henry Ward Beecher led a crowd of 3,000 in prayer.
 Some estimate that up to a million people became Christians in the 1857-58 revival.